Portrait birthday cards for my grandchildren

 This is my first attempt using Procreate.
 It took three days to create this artwork.
-I did not take enough time to research the available online tutorials and skipped over some of the valuable shortcuts; for example, I did all the colouring and filling by hand.
+Being too excited and impatient, I did not take enough time to research the available online tutorials and skipped over some of the valuable shortcuts; for example, I did all the colouring and filling by hand.
 I knew there was an easy way, but found the whole process so meditative, I wanted to continue as I was going, it was so enjoyable.

-The other mistake I made was to not lock the layers as I worked and I had to start from scratch a few of times.
+The other important thing I overlooked was not locking the layers as I worked and I had to start from scratch a few times.
 The illustration could also have benefited from exploring the settings for the brushes and smoothing some of the lines.

 My obsession was such that I started to run a bath one morning and because I was so absorbed with the Procreate app when I did think of it, I jumped up and found the bath full of really hot water, 1 inch from overflowing.
 I had to wait an hour and a half for the water to cool down.
 Very irresponsible of me, I know!